raqueldeziderio/weeklyOSM-stats/README.md

 All processes with SQL statements - SELECT, DELETE, UPDATE, in the PostgreSQL.

 This analysis is under development.
 To keep contact about this initiative: ivides@ivides.org, a/c: Dr. Raquel Dezidério Souto.
+Colaborate in this research: Strubbl, derFred and TheFive.

 How to refer this dataset: SOUTO, R.D. weeklyOSM-stats.
 Available at https://github.com/raqueldeziderio/weeklyOSM-stats.
 GPL 3.0.